ATOMNFT/Marauder-T-display-TTGO/README.md

 * Adjusted font size on statusbar

 ## 🐛 Bugs 🐛
-* BLE scan will sometimes crash device.
+* Let me know if you find any
 *
-Let me know if you find more.